AminSheikh/weather_app/README.md

 - **Provider Pattern**: Efficient state management using the Provider package
 - **OpenWeatherMap API**: Real-time data from a reliable weather service
 - **Responsive UI**: Adapts perfectly to different screen sizes and orientations
+- **Environment Variables**: Secure storage of API keys using .env file

 ## Design Choices